diegogc506/AlgaeBiofuels/NetLogo/Model part 1 info tab.md

 ## EXTENDING THE MODEL

-- There are some extra lines of code, to make a list of values that can be exported at the end of the run with some code, make it to get values out
 - Figure out how to plot other variables, and plot ones that you think might be important

 ## NETLOGO FEATURES

 - The model uses large and stacked IF queries
-- The model relies heavily on stocks and Systems Dynamics
+- The model relies heavily on stocks and Systems Dynamics, rewritten by hand to allow it to work in NetLogo Web

 ## CREDITS AND REFERENCES

 [Raceway Pond Model](https://www.kaggle.com/stargarden/the-algae-testbed-publicprivate-partnership-atp3) From [Kaggle](https://www.kaggle.com/)/[OpenEI](https://openei.org/wiki/ATP3_Data)/[NREL](https://data.nrel.gov/)
-[Kaggle Data Set was originally on NREL](https://data.nrel.gov/submissions/76) [Lipid Starvation Model](https://baliga.systemsbiology.net/projects/green-algae-biofuels/): [Institute of Systems Biology](https://isbscience.org/) Data on How Different Nutrients Effect Lipid Production
+[Kaggle Data Set was originally on NREL](https://data.nrel.gov/submissions/76)